 - England - they don't have a particular name for it, but there are very good examples from Kent and Sussex, which share similar chalk-heavy soils to Champagne.

 - Alsace - Crémant d'Alsace

-After the initial base wine is made, a mixture of yeast and sugar are then added to the wine and sealed in tank to undergo the secondary fermentation.
+After the initial base wine is made, a mixture of yeast and sugar is then added to the wine and sealed in a tank to undergo secondary fermentation.
 This process adds bubbles to the wine.
-When the secondary fermentation is complete, the wine is typically chilled to stop fermentation and the wine, now sparkling, may be left to rest on its lees for several months, before it is ready to be filtered and bottled.
+When the secondary fermentation is complete, the wine is typically chilled to stop fermentation, and the wine, now sparkling, may be left to rest on its lees for several months before it is ready to be filtered and bottled.

-The process is much faster and far less complex than that of the Traditional Method and is intended to create a wine that is soft, easy drinking and more fruit forward than Champagne.
+The process is much faster and far less complex than that of the Traditional Method and is intended to create a wine that is soft, easy to drink, and more fruit-forward than Champagne.

-This 'new-age', natural wine lovers favorite sparkling wine is actually the oldest form of sparkling wine around.
+This 'new-age', natural wine lovers favorite sparkling wine is the oldest form of sparkling wine.

-Pét Nat, or Pétillant-Naturale, is made in the Méthode Ancestrale - the original method of producing sparkling wine, which was employed well before the traditional method or tank method were ever discovered.
+Pét Nat, or Pétillant-Naturale, is made in the Méthode Ancestrale - the original method of producing sparkling wine, which was employed well before the traditional method or tank method was ever discovered.

 There is no liqueure de tirage, no dosage and no disgorgement, meaning that these wines typically come with their lees still in the bottle.
 The lees are harmless and perfectly ok to drink.

 Are you looking to find some unique sparkling wines or Champagne?
 Shop our collection of sparkling wines.